chariskar/LogGuard/README.md

 # Instalation

 I decided to not put the code on any package manager (they did not want to work for some reason) so to install them you just grab the files you want for example the logger file and the log_settings.json file or the styling files if you like

+# Important
+  The Loggers inside their own branches are the alpha/beta versions the stable versions are in the main branch